patelde510/DriveIt/README.md

 ## Running the Application Locally

 1. **Start the Server:**
-   - From the base directory, run:
+   - Mac & Windows: Use the terminal:
      ```
-     node app/server.json
+     npm run start:local
      ```

 2. **Access the Webpage:**